Priyanka Xi

 Pri Xi is a New Zealand born actor.
 She was born on 28 July 1991 in Wellington.

+Career

 Xi began her professional acting career as a teenager in the first series of The Killian Curse.
 Her first movie role was as Kirstie MacMorrow in the film The Water Horse: Legend of the Deep.

-In 2013 Xi participated in the Actors Program and taking part in the end of year production of Tennessee Williams Camino Real.
-In 2014 she played the part of Saunders in the Auckland Theatre Company's production of Noël Coward's play Fallen Angels.
+In 2013, Xi participated in the Actors Program and taking part in the end of year production of Tennessee Williams Camino Real.
+In 2014, she played the part of Saunders in the Auckland Theatre Company's production of Noël Coward's play Fallen Angels.